swagnikdutta/SPOJ-Crawler-using-Scrapy/README.md

 https://www.quora.com/What-is-your-favorite-coding-project-you-have-done/answer/Swagnik-Dutta-2?srid=hZFNp

-Summary: A script written using Scrapy, a Python framework to extract data from websites.
+A script written using Scrapy, a Python framework to extract data from websites.
 It automates the task of signing in to my SPOJ account and download my accepted solutions to various algorithmic problems. </br>
 [See my profile on SPOJ](http://www.spoj.com/users/codegagu/)

 # How to use